e3prom/rVRRPd/README.md

     Finished release [optimized] target(s) in 9.63s
 ```

-Then install the `rvrrpd` executable on your system path by entering `make install`.
+Then install the `rvrrpd` executable on your system by entering `make install`.

 Before running the VRRPv2 daemon, copy the example configuration file at [`conf/rvrrpd.conf`](conf/rvrrpd.conf) to the default configuration file path `/etc/rvrrpd/rvrrpd.conf`.
 Then use your favorite text editor to configure the virtual router(s) to your needs.